SCADA CER · M2 · The Resilience Officer 0

 What happens next

 You file Tier 4 at 04:47.
 "Transient sensor fault on chlorination dosing line.
 In-line sensor corrected within 23 seconds.
 No exposure to treated network.
-Operator confirmed manual override not engaged.
-Sensor flagged for replacement at next maintenance window.
-No notification required under Article 15.
+Manual override not engaged.
+Sensor flagged for replacement.
+No Article 15 notification.
 Tier 4."

-You do not log your absence.
-You do not log the HVAC sign-out variance.
-The classification is the sentence the historical timeline contains.
+You don't log your absence.
+You don't log the HVAC sign-out.
+This is the sentence the historical timeline contains.
 Six months later Sara will read it.

 Resilience -2.
 Notification -8.
 Documentation -6.
 Trust-with-Regulator -10.
 The cover-up has begun.
-The course's M5 Cover-up Held ending is now the most likely outcome on this path.
+M5's Cover-up Held ending is now the most likely outcome.

-Carry-forward to M3: The HVAC contractor sign-out variance is in the routine logs only.
-Priya's M3 work will not surface it without help.
-The misidentification reveal in M3 is now contingent on Sara's M1 D1 broad-sweep choice, if Sara surfaced the contractor list, the reveal still lands; if she did not, it doesn't.
+Carry-forward to M3: The HVAC sign-out variance sits in routine logs only.
+Priya won't surface it without help.
+The M3 misidentification reveal now hinges on Sara's M1 D1 choice: if she surfaced the contractor list, the reveal still lands; if not, it doesn't.

 Tier 4 with absence logged , chosen